 The most popular corporate forms in Hungary are the limited liability company (Kft.) and the privately held joint-stock company (Zrt.).
 In the case of a Kft., members must have at least HUF 3 million in equity capital, while in the case of a Zrt. at least HUF 5 million in equity capital is required.
 For both legal forms, the company is required to have one manager and one shareholder, who can also be foreign persons, but it is expedient to hire domestic persons to act as managing director in order to maintain tax residence.
 The manager may only be a natural person, however, there is no similar requirement for shareholders.
 The local court of registration considers, under certain conditions, only the data of the manager of a Zrt to be public data.
 The company must have a local address, which qualifies as its official seat.
 An additional requirement for Hungarian companies is to have at least one domestic bank account.

-Hungary’s taxation system is extremely favourable with its corporate tax rate of 10% up to HUF 500 million (and 19% above that).
+Hungary’s taxation system is extremely favourable with its corporate tax rate of 9%.
 It is important to note that this tax rate is one of the lowest in Europe.
 Still, other member states do not regard Hungary as a jurisdiction for offshore company registration.
 In addition, a number of other types of income are also exempt from corporate tax, and there is no withholding tax imposed on income paid from Hungary.
 There is no tax payment obligation for dividends paid by Hungarian companies, and under certain conditions, the income stemming from the sale of shares in their subsidiaries is not subject to tax either.
-Under certain conditions, 50% of the royalty paid for intellectual property is free of tax.
 Hungary has entered into a number of international tax treaties, which also ensure optimal conditions for investments outside the EU.